 Perhaps our lack of confidence in our performance metrics is one of the reasons that we have a difficult time promoting ourselves within the organization.

 Our goals may be misaligned with our efforts, but no one is stopping us from redefining them.
 Let’s not overlook our internal audience as a key indicator of our performance.
-To measure up, workshop with key stakeholders, iterate on your outputs, co-collaborate on the build and distribution of content, tie a bow around your deliverables, and most importantly, don’t wait for the accolades to come your way.
+To measure up, workshop with key stakeholders, iterate on your outputs, and co-collaborate on the build and distribution of content.
+Also, tie a bow around your deliverables, and most importantly, don’t wait for the accolades to come your way.
 Be your own best champion and learn what it means to drive marketing success.